serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-multi-origin-cloudfront-setup.md

 CloudFront [distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-overview.html) is an entry point which we assign a root domain name (www.myapp.com).

-The distribution can have one or more origins (these are the our services - landing page, S3 app, wordpress, etc).
+The distribution can have one or more origins (these are our services - landing page, S3 app, wordpress, etc).

 And each origins has behaviors - rules defining how CloudFront will work for the specific request path:
 - Allowed protocols (HTTP, HTTPS) and HTTP methods